-3.2.3 object (of interest) [ITU-T X.660]: Anything in some world, generally the world of telecommunications and information processing or some part thereof, a) which is identifiable (can be named); and b) which may be registered.
+3.2.3 object (of interest) [b-ITU-T X.660]: Anything in some world, generally the world of telecommunications and information processing or some part thereof, a) which is identifiable (can be named); and b) which may be registered.

 3.2.4 procedural Recommendation: ITU-T Recommendation specifying the procedures for a registration authority to follow.